Skip to main content

 Your Body’s Internal Programming

-Think of your as a sophisticated software program running on the hardware of your body.
+Think of your endocrine system as a sophisticated software program running on the hardware of your body.
 Your genes wrote the source code for this program long ago.
 For many, the program runs smoothly for decades.
 With time, stress, and environmental factors, certain subroutines may become less efficient.

 Hormonal optimization is akin to a software update, designed to restore function and improve performance.
 Yet, the success of this update depends on the underlying code.
 If your genetic code contains specific variations, the standard update might not install correctly or could cause unexpected conflicts within the system.